openshift/console-crontab-plugin/README.md

 # OpenShift CronTab Dynamic Plugin

-This project server as a minimal functional template for an Openshift dynamic plugin.
+This project serves as a minimal template for an Openshift dynamic plugin.
 It shows basic operations with a Custom Resource Definition (CRD), in this case CronTab CRD, such as creating, editing and deleting.

 It requires OpenShift 4.11.